LethalCompanyCommunity/ModdingWiki/docs/modding/initial-setup.md

 ## Creating a GitHub account

 We strongly recommend using git - a "version control system".
-The most popular website that offers this as a (free) service is GitHub; the website you're on right now.
+The most popular website that offers this as a (free) service is [GitHub](https://github.com/).

 The following video is a short primer on what git (and a version control systems in general) is: https://www.youtube.com/watch?v=2ReR1YJrNOM